Internal States of Hadrons in Relativistic Reference Frames: Introduction

-Pay attention, that operators $\hat{H}$ and $\hat{\mathbf{P}}$ are included in relation Eq.\ref{eq:peretvorenna3} that belongs to the original reference frame, in which we can apply the nonrelativistic approximation.
-Using this approximation these operators may be replaced by nonrelativistic internal Hamiltonian of the quarks system which make up hadron, and nonrelativistic momentum operator of this system accordingly.
-The quantity $\left| \Psi \left( t=0 \right) \right\rangle $ in such nonrelativistic approximation may be replaced by coordinate part of the probability amplitude of energy eigenstate for two-particle system (quark and antiquark).
-In addition, if we consider a extreme case of small rapidities $Y$, one may note that we must choose a coordinates of the center of mass as an arbitrary coordinates of the vector $\hat{\mathbf{R}}$:
+Till now, the relativistic operators of energy and momentum were considered as $\hat{H}$ and $\hat{\mathbf{P}}$, respectively.
+However, they are related to the initial reference frame, where, according to the considered problem, the non-relativistic approximation can be applied.
+In this approximation, those operators can be substituted by the non-relativistic internal Hamiltonian for the system of quarks composing the hadron, and the non-relativistic operator of momentum of this system.
+In this non-relativistic approximation, the quantity $\left| \Psi \left( t=0 \right) \right\rangle$ can be substituted by the coordinate part of the probability amplitude for the energy eigenstate of a two-particle (quark and antiquark) system.
+In addition, in the limiting case of low rapidities $Y$, we see that the coordinates of the center of mass must be selected as arbitrary coordinates of vector ${\mathbf{R}}$: